mdalmaruf/INFT-1207/Lab3.md

 ### 8. Submission Guidelines

 1. **Zip the project folder** containing:
-   - Application code
-   - Test code
-   - Test suite
+   - Application code + Test code + Test suite
-   - `README.md`
    - Test case document
+   - GitHub Link: Create a GitHub Project and Submit the project over there with a Readme.md file

 2. **Submit a video** where each partner explains:
    - Code implementation